danielpenno/danielpenno/README.md

 >
 > ✨ I'm constantly looking for new challenges and opportunities to apply my knowledge and skills efficiently and innovatively.
 If you are looking for a committed professional, passionate about technology and ready to face new challenges, I am available to contribute to your team.
 >
 > 📧 Let's talk?
-Feel free to add me or contact me
+Feel free to add me or contact me.
 >
 > 📌 From Palmas - Tocantins, Brazil
 >